Talmon: History

 Talmon was founded in 1989, with the name taken from the family name of the family of gatekeepers of the Temple in Jerusalem who returned to rebuild Jerusalem during the time of Nehemiah.

 The settlement of Neria was originally built on land designated for Talmon, but it is now independent.

+Voting patterns

+In the 2022 election, 94 percent of voters in Talmon voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 1 percent voted for the parties of the center-left coalition led by Yair Lapid.
+85 percent of voters voted for the Religious Zionist Party-Otzma Yehudit list.
+The Arab parties did not receive any votes.